-IV.
-School Liability
+V. School Liability

 The school cannot and does not guarantee that the functions and services provided by and through our technology will be problem free.
 The school is not responsible for any damages students may suffer, including but not limited to, loss of data or interruptions of service.
+The school is not responsible for the accuracy or the quality of the information obtained through school technologies.
 Although the school filters Internet and email content, the school is not responsible for a student's exposure to "unacceptable" information, nor is the School responsible for misinformation.
 The school will not be responsible for financial obligations arising from student use of school technologies.

-V. General Safety and Security Tips for the Use of Technology
+VI.
+General Safety and Security Tips for the Use of Technology